 Kundalini yoga is the yoga of Awareness.
-Kundalini yoga was brought to the west by Yogi Bhajan in the late 1960’s.
-It is a form of yoga that focuses on breath work (pranayama), postures (apana) and mantras.
+It is a form of yoga that focuses on breathwork (pranayama), postures (apana) and mantras.

 At the start of each class we tune in with a mantra.
-After a set of warm up movements, the class starts with a kriya (set of postures).
-These kriyas were taught by Yogi Bhajan to achieve specific outcomes – hence one often hears about the ‘technology’ of kundalini yoga.
+After a set of warm-up movements, the class starts with a kriya (set of postures).
+Each kriya’s set of postures, mudras and mantras are combined to achieve specific outcomes – hence one often hears about the ‘technology’ of kundalini yoga.

 The class ends with a meditation.
-Again Yogi Bhajan taught many different types of meditation with different purposes in mind.
 Some include mantra (chanting), mudras (certain hand positions) and various types of breathe work.
 All are deeply relaxing.

 May the long time sun shine upon you All light surround you And the pure light with in Guide your way on Sat Nam

 Tuesdays mornings 8.00 – 9.30 am.
 There’s chai tea and fruit after class

 R400 for 5 classes (Valid for 2 months)

 If you would like to be on the Kundalini Yoga mailing list please complete the mailing list form

 Loose comfortable clothing – if you have white natural fabric.
 The colour white expands the aura by 18 inches, protects from negative projections, deflects negativity, helps lift depression/uplift mood, and teaches one to be more graceful in one’s environment by heightening awareness of one’s surrounding.
 And, says Yogi Bhajan, “All the colours are in the white light.
 You can absorb from the white light just the frequencies you need regardless of who you are because all the frequencies are in it.”
 It is recommended to wear white while practising Kundalini to achieve better results, but it is not required.